 1963 – The first revision of the ‘Calgary Metropolitan Area Transportation Study’ reclassifies the Southwest Connector road as a Parkway.
 The alignment changes by being routed further to the east, bisecting the Weaselhead.

 1967 – The ‘Calgary Transportation Study’ reclassifies the Southwest Connector Road as a Freeway.
 No significant alignment change from the 1963 study.

-1970 – The Provincial study ‘Calgary Area Study Outline Plan for Roads and Highways’ identified two alternative routes for the Southwest Connector, one that largely mimics the earlier city route within city lands, and one that follows a route approximately 1 mile west of the 37th street SW right-of-way on Tsuu T’ina land.
+1970 – The Provincial study ‘Calgary Area Study Outline Plan for Roads and Highways’ identified two alternative routes for the Southwest Connector, one that largely mimics the earlier city route within city lands, which was recommended, and an alternative route that located approximately 1 mile west of the 37th street SW right-of-way on Tsuu T’ina land.

 1974 – The City of Calgary approved the development plan for Midnapore.
 It states that the portion of Midnapore west of 14th street would remain undeveloped until Sarcee Trail was extended south of the reservoir.
 The approval of the plan also triggered a ‘route location study’ for the road.

 1976 – The Province enacts a Restricted Development Area around Calgary in order to protect the route of the entire ring road.
 Land purchases begin.

 1976 – Tsuu Tʼina begin advocating for the return of the northeast corner of the reserve that houses the military base, arguing that the 1952 sale was unjust.